 As conscious subjects, we are not in an epistemic relationship with consciousness, that is, we are not in a position to observe or learn about our experience from an independent vantage point, the way we can learn about objects in the world by moving around them to gain different observational perspectives.
 Rather, we consist of experience.
 Experience is a bounded, self-contained phenomenal world – an ego tunnel as Metzinger puts it.
 This world, as we’ve seen, is categorically private; it exists for the system alone, and it presents itself as untranscendable representational reality for the system, it is system-real.
 In a lucid dream, I know that my experience of flying is hallucinatory – I’m not really flying – but I’m not in a position to doubt or transcend the phenomenal reality of the sensations I have while undergoing this experience.
 As a subject, I can’t escape the brute fact that I’m experiencing whatever it is I am experiencing (whether or not the experience is classified as veridical or hallucinatory), and so in this sense experience presents itself, and is, an indubitable and unmodifiable system reality for me and for me alone, the representational system (RS).

 In speculating about why phenomenal reality appears only for the RS, I will adduce two sorts of considerations, logical and adaptive.
-Please note that I don’t pretend that what follows is conclusive about explaining consciousness, but it might be a stab in the right direction.
+I don’t pretend that what follows is conclusive about explaining consciousness, but it might be a stab in the right direction.

 1. Root representational vocabulary.
-Logically, a representational system must have a basic, irreducible, reliable set of elements that can’t be further broken down, a root combinatorial vocabulary which gets leveraged in representing complex states of affairs (language, math are such systems, does the brain or its sub-systems have basic neural vocabularies?).
+Logically, a representational system must have a basic, irreducible, reliable set of elements that can’t be further broken down, a root combinatorial vocabulary which gets leveraged in representing complex states of affairs [language, math are such systems, does the brain or its sub-systems have basic neural vocabularies?].
 Representational systems need basic inter-defined, contrastive elements in some format with which to operate, and these must be non-decomposable and unmodifiable for the system.
-The properties of the basic elements are arbitrary for the RS, hence not represented facts for it, not facts about the world it represents using those basic elements (e.g., there’s nothing actually red in the world, rather red is how the RS arbitrarily experiences its capacity to discriminate one part of the world from another via light reflectances).
+The properties of the basic elements are arbitrary for the RS, hence not represented facts for it; rather they are used in describing facts about the world it represents using those elements (e.g., the apple is red).
 Qualia seem to be just such root representational, contrastive, content-bearing elements within conscious experience.

 2. Representational self-limitations.
 Logically, the RS can’t be in a direct representational, epistemic relationship with its own front-line, basic elements of representation; it doesn’t and can’t (directly) represent them (they represent the world for the RS), so they won’t be facts about which it could be wrong or right, but just counters (pieces) in the game of representation (see here).
 It can’t misrepresent them, hence they are direct irreducible givens for the RS as it constructs its reality model (Metzinger).
-This again is exactly how qualia (red, pain), the basic elements of experience, present themselves in consciousness: as impenetrable, untranscendable elements about which we have no say, that can’t be second guessed, that are “irrevocable” (Ramachandran and Hirstein in 3 laws of qualia, p.
+This again is exactly how qualia (red, pain, sweetness - the basic elements of experience), present themselves in consciousness: as impenetrable, untranscendable elements about which we have no say, that can’t be second guessed, that are “irrevocable” (Ramachandran and Hirstein in 3 laws of qualia, p.
 437).
 Qualia are non-inferential, immediately given, non-conceptual (Tye), system-real elements that get combined in our experience of objects, scenes and the world, whether veridical or not.
-What’s system-real is just that which the RS can’t transcend in its representational work, what it can’t modify or control as an element in its representational economy.
+What’s most representationally real for the system is just that which the RS can’t transcend in its representational work, what it can’t modify or control as an element in its representational economy.

 3. Limits of resolution.
 The RS will necessarily have limits of resolution as entailed by behavioral requirements and physical limitations – there’s no need or capacity to discriminate beyond a certain level.
 This suggests a basic neural vocabulary for each sensory channel keyed to tracking differences in the external world and body as determined by the resolution of neurally instantiated state-spaces, e.g., hue discrimination, pitch discrimination, touch discrimination.
 The resolution is also set by constraints of smallest physical units being responded to, e.g. photons, wavelengths, chemical compounds.
 These limits of resolution parallel and perhaps entail the irreducible phenomenal elements of conscious experience that get defined in experimental setups by just noticeable differences (JNDs) between consciously experienced colors, pressures, temperatures, tastes, smells, etc.